 We moved out of that apartment at the beginning of 2016, and with it, our access to that awesome trash disappeared.
 But if anyone reads my side hustle reports, you’ll notice that I still seem to bring in around $50 per month from trash finds.
 That’s because we moved into a college neighborhood and college kids throw away furniture like crazy!
 We have a dog, so we’re often walking around the neighborhood.
 And when we do, we keep our eyes open for anything that looks like it could be sold.
 It’s not as readily available as that magic dumpster, but there’s still trash to be found out there.

-Ms. Panther has a liking for office chairs for some reason.
-I don’t really know why.
-I’ve never thought of office chairs as a good trash find, but she seems to think they are.
+My wife has a liking for office chairs for some reason.
+I’ve personally never thought of office chairs as a good trash find, but she seems to think they are.
 She also has a big thing for finding Sterilite storage containers, which surprisingly, always sell quickly.
 I always grab these type of items when I see them in the trash.

-For myself, the things I like to grab are side tables and TV stands.
-I find these quick and easy to take, and they sell quickly.
+For myself, the things I like to grab are TV stands and side tables.
+I find these quick and easy to list up, and they sell quickly.

 What I Learned From Selling Trash

 I have a couple of things that I learned since I’ve started selling our trash finds.
 First, there are more ways to make extra money out there than you think.
 You just have to think outside the box.
-I literally made over $1,300 from things I found in ONE dumpster.
+I literally made over $1,300 from things I found in a single dumpster.
 If I told you that there was $1,000 in a dumpster, do you think you would go and take a peek in it?
-Take a chance.
+I know I would.

 Tips For Selling Trash Finds

-Here are my general tips for everyone who might be interested in flipping their trash finds and making a few extra bucks, like I did:
+Here are my general tips for everyone who might be interested in flipping their trash finds and making a few extra bucks, as I did: